BrainObjects/BrainObjectDocs/00-Building_Blocks.md

 	- is an "immutable" description of a job `ProcessingPipeline`
 	- can be defined in the `Configuration`
 - `ProcessingPipeline`
-	 - would be a predefine chain of "living" (preallocated an reuseable) `Operation`s
+	 - would be a predefine chain of "living" (preallocated and reuseable) `Operation`s
 - `Operation`
 	- define one (big) processing step
 	- could be "made persistent" and "tracked" in a dedicated "BrainObjects store"